yfralam/yfralam.github.io/content/posts/holography/holography.md

 +++
 {{< katex >}}

+Edit 29 Sep 2024: At some point I'd like to revisit this.
+I don't think I did a very good job describing this for a "Layman".
 ## Introduction

 Imagine a 3d solid cylinder.
 The 2d "boundary" is what wraps the cylinder (the thing with area \\( A=2\pi R h\\) ) while the 3d "bulk" is the inside of the cylinder.
 As another example, if you take a soda can, the "bulk" is the soda and the "boundary is the aluminum."
 Now if you walk around the boundary of the cylinder, hit it with a hammer, or otherwise do any action on the surface, there is an *entirely equivalent* process happening inside the bulk.
 In other words, just by studying the boundary of this cylinder, I can understand what is happening inside.
 This is the essence of *holography*. ![A cylinder being unwrapped](/posts/holography/img/cylinder.png)